suncoast-devs/handbook/lessons/full-stack-build-an-app/10-adding-restaurant-validation.md

 }
 ```

-When we run this migration it will enforce that these columns may not have
+When we run this migration, it will enforce that these columns may not have
 `null` and thus are required.

 ```shell